PerkLab/SegmentationComparison/README.md

 The user can drag the 3D view with left click, and can zoom in or out with the scroll wheel.

 ![loadedVolumes](https://github.com/keiranbarr/SegmentationComparison/blob/master/loadedVolumes.PNG)

-## Information for developers

-1. *Volumes must follow the naming scheme "Scene_x_Model_y.nrrd"!*

-2. Transforms can be applied by placing them in the input folder before pressing the load button.
-If a transform is named "DefaultTransform.h5", it will be applied to all volumes in the folder.
-If it is named "Scene_x_Model_y_Transform.h5", then it will be applied to that specific volume.
-If it does not follow either naming scheme, it will not be loaded.

-3. A custom survey message can be set by placing a file named "message.txt" in the input folder before pressing the load button.